Purkinje fibers: Histology

 Given no aberrant channels, the Purkinje fibers are distinctly shielded from each other by collagen or the cardiac skeleton.

 The Purkinje fibers are further specialized to rapidly conduct impulses (having numerous fast voltage-gated sodium channels and mitochondria, and fewer myofibrils, than the surrounding muscle tissue).
 Purkinje fibers take up stain differently from the surrounding muscle cells because of having relatively fewer myofibrils than other cardiac cells.
-The presence of glycogen around the nucleus causes Purkinje fibers to appear, on a slide, lighter and larger than their neighbors, being arranged along the longitudinal direction (parallel to the cardiac vector).
+The presence of glycogen around the nucleus causes Purkinje fibers to appear, on a microscope slide, lighter and larger than their neighbors, being arranged along the longitudinal direction (parallel to the cardiac vector).
 They are often binucleated cells.

 Function

 Heart rate is governed by many influences from the autonomic nervous system.
-The Purkinje fibers do not have any known role in setting heart rate unless the SA node is compromised (when they can act as pacemaker cells).
-They are influenced by electrical discharge from the sinoatrial node.
+The Purkinje fibers do not have any known role in setting heart rate unless the sinoatrial node (SA node) is compromised, in which case they can act as pacemaker cells.
+Purkinje fibers are influenced by electrical discharge from the sinoatrial node.

 Impulse carrying

-During the ventricular contraction portion of the cardiac cycle, the Purkinje fibers carry the contraction impulse from both the left and right bundle branch to the myocardium of the ventricles.
+During the ventricular contraction portion of the cardiac cycle, the Purkinje fibers carry the contraction impulse from both the left and right bundle branches to the myocardium of the respective ventricles.
 This causes the muscle tissue of the ventricles to contract.
 This generates force to eject blood out of the heart, either to the pulmonary circulation from the right ventricle, or to the systemic circulation from the left ventricle.

 Replacement pacemaker

 Purkinje fibers also have the ability of firing at a rate of 20–40 beats per minute if upstream conduction or pacemaking ability is compromised.
-In contrast, the SA node in normal state can fire at 60-100 beats per minute.
-In short, they generate action potentials, but at a slower rate than the sinoatrial node.
+In contrast, the sinoatrial node in normal state can fire at 60-100 beats per minute.
+In short, they generate action potentials, but at a slower rate than the SA (sinoatrial) node.
 This capability is normally suppressed.
 Thus, they serve as the last resort when other pacemakers fail.
-When a Purkinje fiber does fire, it is called a premature ventricular contraction or PVC, or in other situations can be a ventricular escape.
-The premature ventricular contraction (PVC) is early in the heart beat and the ventricular escape is late.
+When a Purkinje fiber does fire, it is called a premature ventricular contraction (commonly referred to as a PVC); in other situations, it can be considered a ventricular escape beat.
+The premature ventricular contraction (PVC) is occurs early in the heart beat; the ventricular escape occurs late.